House of Vasa: The Deluge

-In 1648 John Casimir was elected by the Polish Parliament to succeed his half-brother on the Polish throne.
-The reign of the last of the Vasas in the Polish–Lithuanian Commonwealth would be dominated by the Russo-Polish War (1654–67), followed by the war with Sweden ("The Deluge"), the scene for which had been set by the Commonwealth's two previous Vasa kings.
+In 1648, John Casimir was elected by the Sejm of the Polish–Lithuanian Commonwealth to succeed his half-brother on the Polish-Lithuanian throne.
+The reign of the last of the Vasas in the Polish–Lithuanian Commonwealth would be dominated by the Russo-Polish War of 1654–67, followed by the war with Sweden ("The Deluge"), the scene for which had been set by the Commonwealth's two previous Vasa kings.
 Most of Poland was invaded by the Swedish army during the Deluge without much of a fight, due to the conspiratorial complicity of Polish and Lithuanian governors and nobility.
-In the course of a few years, the Commonwealth rose to force the Swedes out of Poland, ending the short-lived intrusions and campaigns, however, at a high cost.
+In the course of a few years, the Commonwealth rose to force the Swedes out of Poland and Lithuania, ending the short-lived intrusions and campaigns, however, at a high cost.
 Most of the cities and towns in the Commonwealth were sacked, plundered and some were burnt to the ground, mostly by the retreating enemy units.
 Although the reign of John Casimir is remembered to be one of the most disastrous and perhaps most unsuccessful in the history of Poland and the Polish–Lithuanian Commonwealth, he is often referred to as the "warrior king" that fought bravely to save his nation and his people.

-In 1660 John II Casimir was forced to renounce his claim to the Swedish throne and acknowledge Swedish sovereignty over Livonia and the city of Riga in modern-day Latvia.
-John Casimir had married his brother's widow, Marie Louise Gonzaga (Polish: Maria Ludwika), who was a major support to the King.
+In 1660, John II Casimir was forced to renounce his claim to the Swedish throne and acknowledge Swedish sovereignty over Livonia and the city of Riga in modern-day Latvia.
+John Casimir had married his brother's widow, Marie Louise Gonzaga, who was a major support to the King.
 Marie Louise suddenly died in 1667 and this may have caused the monarch's early political decline.

 Abdication and death

 On 16 September 1668, grief-stricken after the death of his wife in the previous year, John II Casimir abdicated the throne of the Polish–Lithuanian Commonwealth, and returned to France, where he joined the Jesuits and became abbot of Abbey of Saint-Germain-des-Prés in Paris.
 Following his abdication Michał Korybut Wiśniowiecki (Michael I) was elected the new king and was crowned on September 29, 1669.
 Before his death John Casimir intended to return to Poland, however shortly before the journey in Autumn 1672 he fell dangerously ill to the news of the fall of Kamieniec Podolski, which was seized by the Ottomans.
 He then turned to Pope Clement X to ask for assistance for the Commonwealth in a defensive war against the Turks.
 The French, who were secretly in contact with him during his stay in the abbey, were astonished by such a great affection of the king to remember the loss of his kingdom, and so concerned about the loss of only one city.
-Nevertheless, distressed and seriously ill John II Casimir died shortly after the unexpected Turkish invasion of Poland on December 16, 1672, from apoplexy and was buried inside the Wawel Cathedral in Kraków.
+Nevertheless, distressed and seriously ill John II Casimir died shortly after the unexpected Turkish invasion of Commonwealth on December 16, 1672, from apoplexy and was buried inside the Wawel Cathedral in Kraków.
 His heart was interred in the Abbey of Saint-Germain-des-Prés.